 I am not entirely sure when your dotage officially begins.
 I suppose it is a gradual process.
 You start finding tell-tail signs around the house.
 Opening your fridge door to find your confused but well fed cat suffering from a mild case of hyperthermia or when you start leaving your bunch of keys in the car door when you go shopping.

 Fortunately, on both occasions, I was shopping at Waitrose, the bastion of groceries for the middle classes, according to Michael McIntyre, so they were there when I got back.

 There is nothing good about getting older.
 Like memory loss.
 I know all the answers to the Times 2 crossword this morning, but I just can’t remember them.

 Weight gain, I used to have a waist but it barely exists now and the wintry looking brittle strands of my hair that used to be blonde is the final insult.

 Some mornings I look in the mirror and find another blemish has appeared on my face over night.
 Another age spot.
-The colour of thinly spread Marmite they come in a variety of shapes.
+These Marmite-coloured manifestations come in a various shapes and sizes.

 I have also had a few eruptions of a crispy consistency on my face.
 I scratched the last one off.
 It hasn’t come back, yet.
-I never suffered from an over population of blackheads or pus-filled pimples as a teenager, so I suppose I am paying the price now.
+As a teenager I never suffered from blackheads or pus-filled pimples so I suppose I am paying the price now.
 Other mornings I wake up and my joints seem to be swathed in invisible straight jackets.

 I have no control over thse things, they just happen, but at least I am still in control of my bladder, except when I laugh hysterically.